Learning Contextualized Knowledge Structures for Commonsense Reasoning: Experiments

 \subsection{Compared Methods}

-We compare our model with a series of KG-augmented methods:
+We compare our model with a series of KG-augmented methods and different graph encoders:

-\textbf{Models Using Extracted Facts:} \textbf{RN}~\citep{santoro2017simple} builds the graph with the same node set as our method but extracted edges only.
-The graph vector is calculated as $g=\text{Pool}(\{\text{MLP}([\mathbf{x}_i;\mathbf{x}_{(i,j)};\mathbf{x}_j])\mid (v_i,r,v_j)\in\mathcal{F}\})$. \textbf{RGCN}~\citep{schlichtkrull2018modeling} extends Graph Convolutional Networks (GCNs)~\citep{kipf2016semi} with relation-specific transition matrices during message passing.
+\paragraph{Models Using Extracted Facts.} We consider seven models that only use extracted facts. \textbf{RN}~\citep{santoro2017simple} builds the graph with the same node set as our method but extracted edges only.
+The graph vector is calculated as $\mathbf{g}=\text{Pool}(\{\text{MLP}([\mathbf{v}_i,\mathbf{e}_{(i,j)},\mathbf{v}_j])\mid (v_i,v_j)\in\mathcal{E}'\})$. \textbf{GN}~\citep{battaglia2018relational} presents a general formulation of GNNs.
+We instantiate it with the layerwise propagation rule defined in Equation~\ref{eq:gn}.
+It differs from our HGN in that: (1) it only considers extracted edges; (2) all edge weights are fixed to 1. \textbf{MHGRN}~\citep{feng2020scalable} generalizes GNNs with multi-hop message passing. \textbf{GAT}~\citep{velivckovic2017graph} adopts attention mechanism to reweight edges locally in each node's neighborhood.
+We implement it by replacing the graph edge attention with local edge attention and only considering $\mathcal{L}_\text{task}$ during training. \textbf{RGCN}~\citep{schlichtkrull2018modeling} extends Graph Convolutional Networks (GCNs)~\citep{kipf2016semi} with relation-specific transition matrices during message passing.
 It operates on the same graph as RN.
-The graph vector is calculated as $\mathbf{g}=\text{Pool}(\{\mathbf{h}^K_i\mid v_i\in V\})$. \textbf{GN}~\citep{battaglia2018relational} presents a general formulation of GNNs.
-We instantiate it with the layerwise propagation rule defined in Equation~\ref{eq:gn}.
-It differs from our HGN in that: (1) it only considers extracted edges; (2) all edge weights are fixed to 1. \textbf{GconAttn}~\citep{wang2019improving} softly aligns the nodes in question and answer and do pooling over all matching nodes to get $\mathbf{g}$. \textbf{KagNet}~\citep{lin2019kagnet} uses an LSTM to encode relational paths between question and answer concepts and pool over the path embeddings for graph encoding. \textbf{MHGRN}~\citep{feng2020scalable} generalizes GNNs with multi-hop message passing.
+The graph vector is calculated as $\mathbf{g}=\text{Pool}(\{\mathbf{h}^L_i\mid v_i\in V\})$. \textbf{GconAttn}~\citep{wang2019improving} softly aligns the nodes in question and answer and do pooling over all matching nodes to get $\mathbf{g}$. \textbf{KagNet}~\citep{lin2019kagnet} uses an LSTM to encode relational paths between question and answer concepts and pool over the path embeddings for graph encoding.

-\textbf{Models Using Generated Facts:} \textbf{RN + Link Prediction} differs from RN by only considering the generated relation between every question and answer concepts.
-The relation is predicted using knowledge graph completion method based on TransE~\citep{bordes2013translating} embeddings. \textbf{PathGenerator}\footnote{ PathGenerator is a contemporaneous work that learns a edge feature generator based on multi-hop paths, which has greater expressive power than our (1-hop) edge feature generator.
-Our reasoning framework is compatible with any implementation for $f_\text{gen}$, and we will build on PathGenerator in our future experiments.}\footnote{ We choose PG-Global as the representative variant for PathGenerator as it performs better than PG-Local.
-PG-Full is an ensemble model of PG-Global and RN, so we don't consider it in our comparisons.}~\citep{wang2020connecting} learns a path generator and pool over embeddings for all generated paths connecting question and answer concepts.

-\textbf{Our Model's Variant:} \textbf{HGN (w/o edge weights)} reasons over an unweighted graph with hybrid features, which means edge weights are fixed to 1 during training.